-- Review the financial reports provided by ARC to ensure that budget entries are complete and accurate. - Send approved budget plans to ARC in a timely manner. - Review and communicate Customer Agency required levels of budget and spending controls to ARC. - Communicate OMB apportionment status to ARC. - Monitor usage of budget authority during periods of operation under a Continuing Resolution to ensure that OMB directed apportionment limits are not exceeded.
+- Review the financial reports provided by ARC to ensure that budget entries are complete and accurate. - Send approved budget plans to ARC in a timely manner. - Review and communicate customer agency required levels of budget and expenditure controls to ARC. - Communicate OMB apportionment status to ARC. - Monitor usage of budget authority during periods of operation under a Continuing Resolution to ensure that OMB directed apportionment limits are not exceeded.

 - 1. Inspected written procedures for the processing budget entries and determined that the procedures were formally documented. - 2.
-For a selection of Customer Agencies, inspected their respective budget plan instructions and determined Customer Agencies specified their budget controls for the year, the instructions were input by SDB staff, and then reviewed by a supervisor for completeness and accuracy. - 3.
-For a selection of months, for a selection of Customer Agencies, inspected reconciliations and determined accountants reconcile CARS Account Statement, Undisbursed Appropriation Account Ledger Reconciliations, and supervisory review were completed.
+For a selection of customer agencies, inspected their respective budget plan instructions and determined customer agencies specified their budget controls for the year, the instructions were input by SDB staff, and then reviewed by a supervisor for completeness and accuracy.

-4. Observed an ARC staff member attempt to enter a transaction with a document number that had already been entered into Oracle and noted Oracle automatically rejected the entry of a duplicate document number.
+- 3. For a selection of months, for a selection of customer agencies, inspected reconciliations and determined accountants reconciled CARS Account Statement, Undisbursed Appropriation Account Ledger Reconciliations, and supervisory review were completed. - 4.
+Observed an ARC staff member attempt to enter a transaction with a document number that had already been entered into Oracle and noted Oracle automatically rejected the entry of a duplicate document number.